highoncarbs/floo/README.md

 Clone floo at your desired location `git clone https://github.com/padamsethia/floo`

-Install Mysql and create a database `floo`
+Install Mysql and create a database `floo` .
+Also configure your db URI .
+By default the user is `root` at `localhost` database name `floo`.

 Run `pip install -r requirements.txt`